-Students must take their exams in their enrolled Phys 1C section.
-Any conflicts with an exam date must be discussed with the instructor as soon as possible.
-Make up exams are not available.
+Students must take their quizzes exams in their enrolled Phys 1C section.
+Any conflicts with a quiz or exam date must be discussed with the instructor as soon as possible.
+Make up exams are generally not available.
 You are responsible to comply with any applicable deadlines for adding or dropping the course.